Here are six tips to effectively counteract anti-Muslim rhetoric in your conversations.

-Countering Islamophobia in conversations in our everyday lives—especially during the holidays—may seem difficult.
+Countering Islamophobia in conversations in our everyday lives—especially in social settings—may seem difficult.
 When we practice these skills in our workshops, everyone talks about how it makes them anxious, how they have to be very focused, and just how hard it is.

 But during a training, one of our facilitators, Sofia , who is Muslim, reminded us: “It’s not hard, I have to do this every day.
 I’ve been doing this since I was 12 years old.”

 Those of us who aren’t targeted by anti-Muslim racism have not had to develop these skills, but let’s challenge ourselves to do so, even when it isn’t convenient.
 It’s an important step in standing up to racism and working for the future we want to see.

 - Watch our Facebook live presentation "How to engage—not enrage—when talking about Islamophobia."